 Since St. John’s University opened its Rome, Italy campus in 1995, we have offered quality programs that embody the St. John’s tradition of excellence and service.
 As a result, the campus draws students from across the United States and around the world.

-Our newly renovated facilities offer students the wonderful opportunity to experience Rome with many of the comforts of home.
+Our campus offers students the wonderful opportunity to experience Rome with many of the comforts of home.
 Facilities include:

 - A fully wired computer lab with printers for your use

 - Beautiful central courtyard and common spaces

 - Full-time bilingual residence life staff, including Residence Directors and Residence Assistants